Mailgun

 Error rate tracks the ratio of 5xx responses and timeouts to total requests.
 Knock automatically retries failed requests, so transient provider errors rarely affect end-user delivery.

-From February 10th to May 11th, Mailgun averaged a 0.00% daily error rate for 5xx responses and timeouts, with the highest single-day error rate reaching 0.03%.
+From May 24th to August 22nd, Mailgun averaged a 0.00% daily error rate for 5xx responses and timeouts, with the highest single-day error rate reaching 0.04%.
 This is one of the lowest error rates among providers on Knock, indicating strong reliability and consistent uptime.
 Knock automatically retries failed requests, so transient provider errors rarely affect end-user delivery.

 About these metrics: Data represents messages sent through Knock to Mailgun during the specified period.
 Response time measures time from Knock to provider acceptance.
 Error rate includes only provider 5xx responses and timeouts.